Design tips for reports and scorecards

 From the toolbar, click Configure Group and select Show Headers On New Pages.

-For a report or scorecard, click Data Visualization in the toolbar to see the RECOMMENDED data visualizations you can add.
+Click Data Visualization in the toolbar to see the RECOMMENDED data visualizations you can add.
 These represent typical choices for a scorecard or report, and they have been configured with appropriate default properties/settings:

 - Sparkline is a line chart with both horizontal and vertical axes hidden.